MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 *policy : @{enableDesktopFlowDataPolicyManagement=False}*

-## Maker Experience
+## Maker experience

-Please keep in mind that if the makers are testing the **<u>functionality before June 18<sup>th</sup></u> , they will need to append the following flag "*?cdsCommon.enableNewHomePageExperience=false*** "next to the Power Maker Portal page URL in order to display the **legacy maker portal homepage** and activate the environment routing; otherwise, if you are testing after Jun 18<sup>th</sup>, this flag can be disregarded.
+Note that if makers are testing the functionality before June 18, they will need to append the following flag **?cdsCommon.enableNewHomePageExperience=false** next to the [make.powerapps.com](https://make.powerapps.com)URL in order to display the legacy page and activate the environment routing.
+Otherwise, if you are testing after Jun 18<, this flag can be disregarded.

 ![](media/image6.png)